kasthuriraajan/template-sfdc/README.md

-# Templates for Salesforce as source connector
+# Templates for Salesforce connector

-You can find each templates as each package within this repo.
-Follow the instructions in the Package.md file to run these templates.
+Salesfiorce connector can be used to number of integrations along with other connectors.
+Some templates are provided in this repository to make easy your integration experience with Salesforce connector.
+Each template is developed to solve a unique bussiness usecase.

+## How to use these templates?
+1. Download this repository.
+Each directory inside this repository contains each template.
+2. Go inside a template directory you want to use.
+3. Follow the instructions given in the documentation within each directory(README.md or Package.md).
+4. Get your integration work done.